dmbarbour/wikilon/docs/EditingAO.md

         0.0010  ==   10 #4 decimal
         2.998e8 ==   2.998 8 exp10

-Natural numbers can also be expressed easily, just use prefix `#` as in `#42`.
-This will result in code `#42` inlined into the output bytecode.
+Natural numbers use prefix `#` as in `#42`, and generate identical bytecode.

-Inline texts have simple constraints.
-They may not contain double quote or LF, and we'll follow them with `lit`.
-Multi-line texts are the same as in ABC but require an additional blank line at the start to both simplify alignment and indicate they are not inline texts.
-As such, `"hello, world!"` shall desugar as:
+Inline texts have a simple constraint: they may not contain double quote or LF.
+Multi-line texts are almost the same as in ABC but include an extra LF just after the quote to distinguish them from inline texts.
+As such, `"hello, world!"` would desugar as:

         "
          hello, world!
-        ~ lit
+        ~

 Words are trivially expanded into their token forms, i.e. `foo` to `{%foo}`.
 If a word would be ambiguous, it must be expressed in token form, e.g. `{%42}`.